 The RVI Usalama Project

-The eastern Democratic Republic of the Congo has been mired in violence for two decades and continues to be plagued by dozens of armed groups.
-Yet, these groups—and how they interact with their social and political environment—remain poorly understood.
-The Usalama Project is a field-based, partner-driven research initiative that aims to examine armed groups and their influence on Congolese society (Usalama is Swahili for safety or security).
+The eastern Democratic Republic of the Congo has been mired in violence for two decades and continues to be plagued by rampant insecurity.
+Yet, the drivers of this insecurity remain poorly understood.
+The Usalama Project is a field-based, partner-driven research initiative that aims to examine dynamics of conflict and violence and their effects on Congolese society (Usalama is Swahili for safety or security).
 It constitutes a source of reliable and public information for a wide audience from policymakers to civil society activists, both in the Congo and beyond.

 The Usalama Project takes a qualitative approach to field-based research.
-It traces the trajectories of armed groups and analyses the contexts in which they operate by means of interviews with a wide range of actors—including local authorities, representatives of civil society, small and large-scale business interests, and members of armed groups.
+It examines agents of security and insecurity and analyses the contexts in which they operate by means of interviews with a wide range of actors—including local authorities, representatives of civil society, and members of security agencies and non-state armed and vigilante groups.
 It also draws upon available historical and administrative sources, reports and scholarly work by Congolese and international researchers and organizations.

 Phase II: Governance in Conflict (2015-2016)